nickolasdias/topbankcompany/README.md

 # 1.0 Context

+> In general, Churn is a metric that indicates the **number of customers who have cancelled their contract or stopped purchasing their product** in a certain period of time.
+For example, customers who have cancelled their service contract or after its expiration have not renewed, are customers considered in churn.

 # 2.0 Business Problem

 TopBank is a large banking services company.
 It operates mainly in European countries offering financial products, from bank accounts to investments, as well as some types of insurance and investment products.